 Children need, not want, the adult brain to help them regulate.

-The teacher was adopting a co-regulation stance with Deon by acknowledging he was challenged by not getting the cup he wanted, and by attuning to this story which included his feelings and body sensations.
-All of that resonating with a child helps them to eventually return to balance because you are meeting them where they are at: Deon is having a strong emotional reaction to a situation that is important to him.
-Instead of trying to rush him out of it, you are demonstrating to him that his feelings matter and you are here for him.
+The teacher was adopting a co-regulation stance with Deon by acknowledging his challenge of not getting the cup he wanted, and by attuning to this story which included his feelings and body sensations.
+Resonating with a child helps them to eventually return to balance.
+Why?
+Because with attuning you meet them where they are at: Deon is having a strong emotional reaction to a situation that is important to him.
+Instead of trying to rush him out of it, you demonstrate this feelings matter.
+You see him so he can begin to feel soothed, safe, and secure.

 Adults involve children in calming down instead of telling them to calm down by acknowledging, attuning, and adopting co-regulation strategies.
-In particular, active listening strategies serve this purpose: summarize the child’s perspective, empathize with the child’s perspective, validate the child’s perspective, and offer physical comfort (a hug, gentle touch, facial expressions of concern, etc.) based on the child’s needs, not the adults.
+In particular, active listening strategies may serve to balance the child’s nervous system when you: summarize the child’s perspective, empathize with the child’s perspective, validate the child’s perspective, and offer physical comfort (a hug, gentle touch, facial expressions of concern, etc.) based on the child’s needs, not the adults.

 Please note: acknowledging and attuning does not mean you agree with the child’s perspective.
-It means you care about the child’s experience, want to be a signal of welcome not warning, and you understand the child’s nervous system needs your guidance to bring them back into balance.
+It means you care about the child’s experience.
+You strive to be a signal of welcome not warning.
+With this, you understand the child’s nervous system needs guidance to return to balance.

 If you strive to practice equity, inclusion, and social justice in your home or classroom, “The Four D’s” does not deliver any of those things.
 With “The Four A’s,” you involve children in telling the story of their experience from their point of view.
 This is the path to fully including all children.